where to buy

 U.S. Edition: Amazon | Barnes & Noble | iBooks | Indiebound | Powell’s

 U.K. Edition: Amazon UK | Blackwell’s | The Book Depository | Waterstones

 order signed books

 Did the book tour not come to your town?
-Signed copies are available order through McNally-Jackson, a bookstore in SoHo.
+Signed copies are available order through The Strand, a bookstore in the East Village.
 When you order, you will have the option of requesting a word-for-word personalized inscription when Deb signs the book.